fbdevelopercircles/open-source-edu-bot/README.md

 3. PAGE_ID: Go to your app Dashboard.
 Under Add Product find Messenger and click Set Up.\
 Now you should be in the app Messenger Settings .
 Under Access Tokens, click on Add or Remove Page button and link your Facebook Page to your Messenger App. \
-Now save your PAGE_ID which is displayed below your Page name under Access Tokens .
+Now save your PAGE_ID which is displayed below your Page name under Access Tokens.
-4. FB_PAGE_TOKEN: After completing Step 3, click on Generate Token button and now save your FB_PAGE_TOKEN .
+4. FB_PAGE_TOKEN: After completing Step 3, click on Generate Token button and now save your FB_PAGE_TOKEN.

 ## Testing the chatbot